mimoo/cryptobible/www/README.md

 # Introduction

 How to audit cryptography.
 From mis-use of primitives and protocols to actual implementations.
+This document targets security consultants, sysadmins and developers.

+## How to use

 **Use the search box**.

+## State

-**This is quite empty for now, come back later.**
+This is quite empty for now, come back later

-The target of this document is for sysadmins, developers, and security consultants.
+## About

+This page was started by David Wong